nevetto/Stroke_predictions/README.md

 # Observation:
-I have imbalanced datasets which was first solved with Resample, but the accuracy was bad.
+I datasets were imbalanced which was first solved with Resample, but the accuracy was bad.

 I tried again by sourcing for additional datasets to bala